cltl/frame-annotation-tool/README.md

 To install all the needed packages, please run `npm install`.
 This will install all dependencies listed in `package.json`.

+Other things needed for the tool to work (if you don't know how to get these, contact Filip or Piek):
+* The `data` folder should be in this directory and contain a subfolder `json`.
+* There should be an authentication file `allowed.json` that contains the users and their passwords as key-value pairs.

 *That should be it ;)*

 ### Starting the server